 - Guide 1: How to Remove CamuBot Trojan from Windows.

-- Guide 2: Get rid of CamuBot Trojan from Mac OS X.
+- Guide 2: Get rid of CamuBot Trojan on Mac OS X.

-- Guide 3: Remove CamuBot Trojan from Google Chrome.
+- Guide 3: Remove CamuBot Trojan in Google Chrome.

 - Guide 4: Erase CamuBot Trojan from Mozilla Firefox.

 - Guide 5: Uninstall CamuBot Trojan from Microsoft Edge.